SilkRose/Pony/stories/chaotic-crush/chaotic-crush.md

 "Well, what do I do about it?"

-"Go talk to her.
-Tell her how you feel and see if she feels the same about you."
+Twilight levitates down a book from her shelves.
+"Here, read this.
+It's a book about romance, it will help you deal with your feelings and expressing them to Fluttershy."

-"But, that's too simple.
-I can't just talk to her, this is Fluttershy we're talking about."
+"But, that sounds like work.
+The lord of chaos doesn't read."

-"I don't know what to tell you if you don't want my advice."
+"I don't know what to tell you.
+The lord of chaos will have to read if he wants any advice on how to handle his feelings."

-Discord just snaps his fingers and disappears.
+Discord takes the book and puts it in his stomach before snapping his fingers and disappearing.

 ***